learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

 Use Active Record association macros and Active Record query methods where appropriate (i.e. `has_many`, `has_many through`, and `belongs_to`).

+**Note**: The plural of "freebie" is "freebies" and the singular of "freebies" is "freebie".

 #### Freebie

 - `Freebie#dev`